Frequently Asked Questions

 Q. "Why does the Oil Rubbed Bronze generally cost less than Chrome?"

 A. Oil Rubbed Bronze is a powder coat finish whereas Chrome is a plated finish and it is a longer process to plate the Chrome and other finishes than to powder coat them.

 Q. "Are there additional uses for a towel warmer?"

 A. There are many uses for a towel warmer.
-They can be used to dry laundered delicates and bathing suites, as well wet boots and shoes.
-They can also double as a radiator or space heater, keeping bathrooms and mudrooms warm and dry and mold, mildew and humidity free.
+They can be used to dry laundered delicates and bathing suits, as well as wet boots and shoes.
+They can also double as a radiator or space heater, keeping bathrooms and mudrooms warm, dry, and mold, mildew and humidity free.

 Q. "What does it mean when you say 'heat output of up to 500 watts?"

 A. The heat output is the rating for the electric element used in the towel warmer to heat the mineral oil.
 A unit that is rated at 500 watts uses an element that can heat the mineral oil at a static 500 watts of energy per hour.